All Episodes

 It's our fault.

-We don't know if they're just incompetent and the missiles failed, and they need to call Lorale Space, uh former Clinton contributor, like uh the Chinese did when they couldn't orbit their missiles.
+We don't know if they're just incompetent and the missiles failed and they need to call LaRal Space, former Clinton contributor, like the Chinese did when they couldn't orbit their missiles.

-Uh we don't know if they did this on purpose to sandbag everybody to make it look like they're incompetent, uh, so we'll let our guard down.
+We don't know if they did this on purpose to sandbag everybody to make it look like they're incompetent so that we'll let our guard down.

 We've been on alert for this for a long time.